MAKING RENT STRIKES COOL

 Graphics: Design of leaflets, stickers, social media pages, events and banners should all be as stylised as possible.
 If you don’t have the time to design your own, you can reappropriate from other Cut The Rent groups.
-UCL and Bristol Cut The Rent have designed stuff for their campaigns which can be changed easily, some of which can be found here, along with websites with editable propaganda.
+UCL and Bristol Cut The Rent have designed stuff for their campaigns which can be changed easily, some of which can be found here (along with website links of editable propaganda).
 If you’re stuck for what programme to use for video or graphics, feel free to message us!

 Banners: There’s an easy cheat way of giving your banners the right look.
 All you need is banner material (cloth), duct tape and some spray paint.
 First write the message you want on the banner with the duct tape.
 Then spray paint the rest of the banner with the tape still on and wait for it to dry.
 After removing the tape, you’re set!
 Tracing from a projector is another good option.